Kyliux/Icloud/README.md

 ## TODO List

 - Make the code better / refactorize to improve reusability and maintenance
-- Lazyload the pictures / videos
+- Lazyload the pictures / videos also inside the swiper
-- interpret all tags as if they were all Tolowercase